At Insurance That Fits we know everyone needs life insurance

 At the end of the day permanent policies are more expensive than term policies.
 Every single dollar of my $1,650,000 in life insurance is term life insurance.
 That dollar amount is spread over three policies that I acquired over the years.

 My first policy was a $150,000 30-year term.
 I got that policy when I joined the family retail business.
-The policy was to pay off the building if something happened to me as I was going to be the one running the business in that location.
+The first policy was to pay off the building we purchased for the business if something happened to me.
+We had two retail stores and I was going to be running one of the locations.
+If I wasn’t there that debt needed to go away.
 This is a common business use of life insurance.

-The second policy I bought when we started having children.
+The second policy I purchased when we started having children.
 I was making about $50,000 a year and had read Dave Ramsey’s books where he advises people to get a policy that is 10 times their income.
-I’ve read lots of Dave Ramsey’s books and have been through financial peace university.
+So $50,000 in income and 10 times income is a $500,000 policy.

-I’ve already discussed how I got my third policy.
-Now at 49 years old I am uninsurable.
-Last year (2017) I tore an artery and in the CT imaging they did to find that they also found a tumor on my kidney.
-The artery healed fine and the tumor was small and didn’t even require invasive surgery to deal with.
+Above I already discussed how I got my third policy.
+Now at 51 years old I am un-insurable.
+In 2017 I tore an artery (it was called a “dissection of the celiac artery” and in the CT imaging they did to find that they also found a tumor on my kidney.
+The artery healed fine and the tumor (renal cell carcinoma) was small and didn’t require invasive surgery to deal with.
 My point in telling you about that is that you never know when some health event will end your ability to secure a policy.
-So if you need a life insurance policy get it.
+So if you need a life insurance policy get it before something happens!

-Two of my preferred companies are Ohio National and National Life Group (NGL) for term insurance.
-They have great rates and Ohio National and NGL both have solid conversion options.
-Conversion options are something that no one wants until it turns out they are uninsurable 15 years down the line, then they suddenly become very interested.
+Two of my preferred companies are Midland National and National Life Group out of Vermont for term insurance.
+They have great rates and solid conversion options.
+Conversion options are something that no one wants until it turns out they are un-insurable 15 years down the line, then they suddenly become very interested.

 You don’t have to use the conversion options, but makes sure it’s an option for down the road.
 What they allow is for you to convert the term policy to a permanent policy without having to be underwritten.
 Many companies offer conversion, but often the policy they convert into is not a great option.
 Ohio National and NGL both have solid conversion options.